MHDLab-Projects/MHD-Photoionization/doc/Notes.md

 TODO:

 - [x] Improve handling of nans for global fit.
-- [x] Then develop second mws fitting pipeline and revisit absem pipe 2.
+- [x] Then develop second mwt fitting pipeline and revisit absem pipe 2.
     * Had to drop all wavelength for absem, which leads to distorted spectrum for low kwt.
-    * different length t_eval error message is showing up for mws
+    * different length t_eval error message is showing up for mwt

 - [x]  Need to process multiple values for ne0 for cfd data.
     * interpolate to kwt values of experiment.